sjentsch/lsjDocs/_pages/Ch14_ANOVA2_10.rst

 the three different kinds of ANOVA as three different *hypothesis testing strategies*.
 These different strategies lead to different SS values, to be sure, but it’s the strategy that is the important thing here, not the SS values themselves.
-Recall from Section `ANOVA as a linear model
-<Ch14_ANOVA2_06.html#anova-as-a-linear-model>`__, that any particular *F*-test
-is best thought of as a comparison between two linear models.
+Recall from section :doc:`ANOVA as a linear model <Ch14_ANOVA2_06>`, that any particular *F*-test is best thought of as a comparison between two linear models.
 So, when you’re looking at an ANOVA table, it helps to remember that each of those *F*-tests corresponds to a *pair* of models that are being compared.
 Of course, this leads naturally to the question of *which* pair of models is being compared.
 This is the fundamental difference between ANOVA Types I, II and III: each one corresponds to a different way of choosing the model pairs for the tests.

 Type I sum of squares
 ~~~~~~~~~~~~~~~~~~~~~